rohitmusti/rohitmusti.github.io/blog/debate-vs-collaboration.md

 date: "2025-10-11"
 ---

-I recently learned an important lesson: while debate is a valuable thinking tool, it is not a useful tool for building consensus.
+I recently learned an important lesson: debate is valuable for thinking, not for building consensus.

 ## Background

-I was reviewing a design from a teammate who proposed a change to our data model.
+I was reviewing a teammate's design to update our data model.
-At the time, we represented a one-to-many relationship in SQL — each borg belongs to one zorg, and each zorg can have many borgs.
+We had a one-to-many relationship in SQL between borgs and zorgs (each borg belongs to one zorg, each zorg can have many borgs).

 ```
 ZORGS